vargvinter/cert/22 Package Development.md

 }
 ```

+**This method only merges the first level of the configuration array.
+If your users partially define a multi-dimensional configuration array, the missing options will not be merged.**

 ## Routes

-If your package contains routes, you may load them using the loadRoutesFrom method.
+If your package contains routes, you may load them using the `loadRoutesFrom` method.

 ```php
 public function boot()